-The theory of continental motion started about 1912 when a scientist named Alfred Wegener began analyzing old and new data about the position of the continents on the face of the Earth during the Paleozoic era.
+The theory of continental motion started about 1912 when a scientist named Alfred Wegener began analyzing old and new data about the position of the continents on the face of the earth during what many scientists refer to as the Paleozoic era.

-The Paleozoic era is an age of major change on Earth where continents started moving apart and combining about 540 million years ago.
+The Paleozoic era is an age of major change on the earth where continents started moving apart and combining about 540 million years ago, based on evolution theories.
 He called it Urkontinent, later changing it to Pangaea, which means all earth.

-Watch an animated documentary about the adventures of Alfred Wegener, produced by The New York Times.
+Watch an animated documentary about the adventures of Alfred Wegener.

-Wegener named this collection of studies the continental drift theory, which became the basis of the plate tectonic theory widely accepted at the present time.
+Wegener named this collection of studies the continental drift theory, which became the basis of the plate tectonic theory widely accepted at present.

 However, it wasn't easy for Wegener because many geologists soundly denounced his theory after he published the details in a 1915 book called The Origin of Continents and Oceans.
 These geologists asserted that Wegener did not have sufficient evidence or even models to explain how pieces of the land moved.

-While Wegener's observations about fossils and rocks that existed in each of these continents are correct, there were many parts of the theory that were proven inaccurate.
+While Wegener's observations about fossils and rocks in each of these continents are correct, many parts of the theory were proven inaccurate.

 A supercontinent is a single land mass formed by the combination of multiple continents.

-There is no detailed map that shows exactly how this supercontinent was before it split into separate continents, which then moved.
+No detailed map shows exactly how this supercontinent was before it split into separate continents, which then moved.
 However, the latest map of Pangaea provides more clues.

 - What are the widely recognized supercontinents of the earth?

 This sounds like a modern name for an adventure island.
-Kenorland is one of the earliest supercontinents, thought to have formed some 2.4 billion years ago.
+Kenorland is one of the earliest supercontinents, thought to have formed some 2.4 billion years ago by evolutionary scientists.

 The belief is that it formed from a deep mantle plume rifting that caused a rapid circulation of materials from the hot core of the planet to the cool surface and back again.

 The core of Kenorland came together around the junction of Laurentia, Baltica, Western Australia, and Kalahari.
-You can see an approximation of Kenorland, courtesy of The Dialogue.
+You can see an approximation of Kenorland.

 This familiar-sounding supercontinent called Columbia was proposed in 2002 by John Rogers and M. Santosh.

-The name was coined due to the fact that the best evidence for its existence is in the Columbia River region of western North America, which was supposedly connected to eastern India at the time of this supercontinent.
+The name was coined because the best evidence for its existence is in the Columbia River region of western North America, supposedly connected to eastern India at the time of this supercontinent.

 The name Rodinia is a Russian word meaning homeland.

-It is believed to have formed about 1.2 billion years ago when fragments of continental crust, pushed together by plate tectonic motion, began to assemble a giant continent.
+It is believed by most scientists to have formed about 1.2 billion years ago when fragments of continental crust, pushed together by plate tectonic motion, began to assemble a giant continent.

 Evidence suggests that the east coast of present North America was probably adjacent to western South America.
 The west coast of North America lay next to what is today Australia and Antarctica.

-It also believed that Rodinia is the beginning of all the present continents, and that the first complex animals evolved in the coastal seas around it.
-The Dialogue shows how Rodinia appeared from the South Pole.
+It is also believed that Rodinia is the beginning of all the present continents and that the first complex animals evolved in the coastal seas around it.
+See how Rodinia appeared from the South Pole.

 Its name was derived from the Greek word pangaia which means all the earth.
-It appears to have formed some 300 million years ago and broke apart during the Triassic time.
+It appears to have formed 300 million years ago, based on this ideology of thought and broke apart during the Triassic time.

-Pangaea broke apart into two very large continents, Laurasia in the north and Gondwana (or Gondwanaland) in the south, separated by the Tethys Sea.
+Pangaea broke apart into two vast continents, Laurasia in the north and Gondwana (or Gondwanaland) in the south, separated by the Tethys Sea.
 These later separated into the continents we know today.

-If you want to learn even more, you can check out these resources:
+To learn even more, you can check out these resources.

 The Future Fate of Continents: Amasia

-Geologists treat the continental movement as continuous and cyclical.
+Geologists treat continental movement as continuous and cyclical.

-If the continents continue to move at their present rate, North America and Asia will converge and form the fifth supercontinent in about 50 million to 200 million years.
+If the continents continue to move at the present rate calculated based on the plate tectonic theory, North America and Asia will converge and form the fifth supercontinent in about 50 million to 200 million years.

-Africa is already on its way to Europe, closing the last remnant of the Tethys that we know today as the Mediterranean Sea.
+Africa is already on its way to Europe, closing the last remnant of the Tethys known today as the Mediterranean Sea.
 Australia is currently moving northward toward Asia.
 Antarctica would follow, and the Atlantic Ocean will expand into a new Panthalassa.

 While this will not happen in our lifetime, it is an amazing prospect for the future.
 You see, everything is temporary.
 The only constant thing in this world is change.

-The idea that all the continents of the world were once joined together is truly remarkable.
-It raises more questions about how humans and early life forms are connected to each other and changed over time as they adapted to environmental conditions.
+The idea that all the world's continents were once joined together is truly remarkable.
+It raises more questions about how humans and early life forms are connected and changed over time as they adapted to environmental conditions.